 As for noodles, this is eminently flexible.
 Use authentic Asian noodles like udon or Chinese wheat noodles, both available in well stocked supermarkets or natural foods stores; or, if you’ve got some long pasta noodles like spaghetti or linguine in the pantry, by all means, use them.

-I like to complete this meal simply with a platter of sliced oranges and cucumbers, and cherry or grape tomatoes.
+Complete the meal: Serve with a platter of sliced oranges and cucumbers, and cherry or grape tomatoes.
 You can also splurge a bit and serve with vegetable spring rolls from your store’s freezer section.

 Making your own teriyaki sauce is easy, but depends on whether you have these ingredients on hand.
 If not, no worries — take the shortcut route and use a good bottled brand.
 You’ll need about half of this for this particular recipe.